anpham6/chrome-docs/source/cloud/aws.rst

   const aws = require("@pi-r/aws");
   aws.CLOUD_UPLOAD_STREAM = false;

-.. warning:: Reading a buffer from disk has **2GB** file size limit.
+.. warning:: Reading a buffer from disk has **2gb** file size limit.

 Chunk
 ^^^^^

-Parallel transfers was enabled by default to accommodate large files.
-The old behavior is used when **chunkSize** is empty and opens only one request per file.
+Multipart transfers were enabled by default to accommodate large files.
+The old behavior is used when **chunkSize** is empty and will open one request per file.

 .. code-block:: javascript
   :caption: Sequential